10sr/machine-setups/sakura/README.md

 Usage
 -----

-Add `vault_pass.secret` with the vault password in it and issue:
+Add `vault_pass.secret` file with the vault password in it and issue:

     make play